PROJonYz/NeedForThrottleUnderchase3/README.md

 - Current version of game : Alpha-Dev 0.1.32
 ---
 - Game is updating actively on Discord and maybe soon on Github
-- You can find download link and more information about NFTUC3 project on Discord channel "https://discord.gg/gZ7zfc2T"
+- You can find download link and more information about NFTUC project on Discord channel "https://discord.gg/gZ7zfc2T"

 ---